elastic/integrations/packages/salesforce/docs/README.md

 - `login`: Tracks login activity of users who log in to Salesforce.
 - `logout`: Tracks logout activity of users who log out from Salesforce.
 - `apex`: Represents information about various Apex events such as Callout, Execution, REST API, SOAP API, Trigger, etc.
-- `setupaudittrail`: Represents changes users made in the organization's Setup area for at least the last 180 days.
+- `setupaudittrail`: Represents changes users made in the organization's setup area for at least the last 180 days.

 ## Compatibility

 This integration has been tested against Salesforce Spring '22 (v54.0) release.

-In order to find out the version of your Salesforce instance using one of the following methods:
+You can find the Salesforce instance version by using the following methods:

 1. Salesforce Classic: On the Home tab in Salesforce Classic, in the top right corner of the screen is a link to releases like `Summer '22`.
 This indicates the release version of the salesforce instance.